nicolehao34/nicolehao34.github.io/index.md

 I conducted this research project under the guidance of [Prof. Yunan Yang](https://yunany.github.io/) to investigate the effects of the alpha parameter in response-based knowledge distillation using MNIST data.
 By implementing a custom distillation framework in Keras, I analyzed how varying alpha values influence student model accuracy in contrast to direct learning from data and guidance from a teacher model.
 The study provides more information on optimizing model compression and generalization performance in low-resource settings.

 - **[Classifying Solar Flares Using Supervised ML](https://github.com/nicolehao34/solar_flares_classification)** <br>
-Under the mentorship of [Prof. Ray Jayawardhana](https://www.drrayjay.net/) and [Dr. Laura Flagg](https://lauraflagg.github.io/), I developed a novel supervised learning pipeline to detect and classify solar flares using high-resolution solar spectra from the RHESSI and HARPS-N missions.
+As a Nexus Research scholar at Cornell, I developed a novel supervised learning pipeline to detect and classify solar flares using high-resolution solar spectra from the RHESSI and HARPS-N missions under the mentorship of [Prof. Ray Jayawardhana](https://www.drrayjay.net/) and [Dr. Laura Flagg](https://lauraflagg.github.io/).
 We trained several machine learning models and found that a Support Vector Classifier with an RBF kernel achieved the highest performance.
 Our work demonstrates that even subtle spectral changes from weak flares can be detected algorithmically, paving the way for future applications in mitigating stellar contamination in exoplanet studies.
 Our research results were published in [the Astrophysical Journal](https://iopscience.iop.org/article/10.3847/1538-4357/ad5be3).